skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     -b IDs, --tzx-blocks IDs
-                          Show TZX blocks with these IDs only; 'IDs' is a comma- separated list of hexadecimal block IDs, e.g. 10,11,2a -B N[,A], --basic N[,A]
+                          Show TZX blocks with these IDs only.
+'IDs' is a comma- separated list of hexadecimal block IDs, e.g.
+                          10,11,2a.
+    -B N[,A], --basic N[,A]
-                          List the BASIC program in block N loaded at address A (default 23755)
+                          List the BASIC program in block N loaded at address A (default 23755).
-    -V, --version         Show SkoolKit version number and exit
+    -V, --version         Show SkoolKit version number and exit.

 +---------+-------------------------------------------------------------------+
 | Version | Changes                                                           |